hellbox/srob-migration/content/reviews/teenage-wasteland.md

 name = "Teenage wasteland"
 title = "Teenage wasteland"
 dek = "In Alice LaPlante's new novel, a depressed teenager finds religion.
-Unfortunately, the religion is a doomsday cult." type = "Review"facebookauto = "In Alice LaPlante's new novel, a depressed teenager finds religion.
+Unfortunately, the religion is a doomsday cult." type = "Review" facebookauto = "In Alice LaPlante's new novel, a depressed teenager finds religion.
 Unfortunately, the religion is a doomsday cult." twitterauto = "In Alice LaPlante's novel, a depressed teenager finds religion.
 Unfortunately, the religion is a doomsday cult." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/coming-of-age-at-the-end-of-days.md"]